isomerpages/pa-corp/_sparks-volunteer-programs/Caring for our community/Kitchen Volunteer.md

 						:
 					</td>
 					<td width="75%">
 						     TOUCH Active Ageing (TAA)&nbsp;empowers seniors to lead fulfilling lives as they learn to stay physically active and socially connected.
-We believe that every senior - regardless of their age, ability or physical status - can be equipped to help others.
+We believe that every senior - regardless of their age, ability or physical status - can be equipped to help others.<br><br>
 We are looking for someone that enjoys cooking desserts or light refreshments for big groups to assist us.
 					</td>
 				</tr>